bigtit/autokey/README.md

-A simple and lite auto keying tool for olgame such as wow, jx3 on win platform
+A simple and lite auto keying tool for olgame such as wow, jx3 on win platform.

 - Aky:
 Full function version with two independent modes.